Cluster scattering diagrams of acyclic affine type: Main results

 We write $\ScatTB$ for the (transposed) \newword{cluster scattering diagram} for $B$ with principal coefficients.
 (The transpose, relative to the conventions of \cite{GHKK} is necessary to keep our conventions in line with \cite{ca4}.)
 This is a collection of \newword{walls} $(\d,f_\d)$, where $\d$ is a codimension-$1$ rational cone in $V^*$ and $f_\d$ is a formal power series in variables $\hy$ indexed by the simple roots.
 Specifically, if $\d \subset \beta^\perp$ with $\beta$ a positive primitive vector, then $f_\d$ is a univariate formal power series evaluated on~$\hy^\beta$, the monomial whose exponents are given by the simple-root coordinates of~$\beta$.

 \begin{remark} Here we construct $\ScatTB$ with principal coefficients.
-By \cite[Proposition~2.6]{scatfan}, for arbitrary coefficients (chosen so that the extended exchange matrix has full rank), the scattering fan can then be obtained from the principal-coefficients scattering diagram by making a substitution in all scattering terms.
+By \cite[Proposition~2.6]{scatfan}, for arbitrary coefficients (chosen so that the extended exchange matrix has linearly independent columns), the scattering fan can then be obtained from the principal-coefficients scattering diagram by making a substitution in all scattering terms.
 The substitution amounts to replacing the monomials $\hy_i$ that appear here with the more general monomials $\hy_i$ defined in \cite[(7.11)]{ca4}. \end{remark}

-Following constructions for finite type, in \cref{shard sec} we will define a \newword{cutting} relation on hyperplanes orthogonal to roots (including the hyperplane orthogonal to the imaginary root $\delta$).
+Following constructions for finite type, in Section~\ref{shard sec} we will define a \newword{cutting} relation on hyperplanes orthogonal to roots (including the hyperplane orthogonal to the imaginary root $\delta$).
 Each hyperplane is cut along its intersection with other hyperplanes into finitely many pieces, whose closures are called \newword{shards}.
 The shards that intersect the Tits cone are in bijection with the join-irreducible elements of the weak order on $W$.
 Given a join-irreducible element $j$, we write $\Sh(j)$ for the corresponding shard and let $f_j$ be $1+\hy^\beta$, where $\beta$ is the positive root orthogonal to $\Sh(j)$.

 We now introduce a distinguished wall called the \newword{imaginary wall} $(\d_\infty,f_\infty)$.
 It is supported on the hyperplane $\delta^\perp$ that forms the boundary of the Tits cone and it is defined in terms of a skew-symmetric bilinear form $\omega_c$ that depends on~$B$.
-We set $\RSfin^{\omega+}=\set{\beta\in\RSfin:\omega_c(\beta,\delta)>0}$, where $\RSfin$ denotes the underlying finite root system, and define $\d_\infty=\{ x \in \partial \Tits(A) : \br{x,\beta}\le0,\, \forall\beta \in \RSfin^{\omega+}\}$.
+We set $\RSfin^{\omega_c+}=\set{\beta\in\RSfin:\omega_c(\beta,\delta)>0}$, where $\RSfin$ denotes the underlying finite root system, and define $\d_\infty=\{ x \in \partial \Tits(A) : \br{x,\beta}\le0,\, \forall\beta \in \RSfin^{\omega_c+}\}$.
 We also define~$f_\infty$ to be

 The $c$-sortable elements are certain elements of $W$ that, in finite type, play a role in Coxeter-Catalan combinatorics.
-We write $\JIrr_c$ for the set of join-irreducible $c$-sortable elements.
+We write $\JIrr_c(W)$ for the set of join-irreducible $c$-sortable elements.

 Finally, define the scattering diagram $\DCScat(A,c)$ as